Biswa Rout

 When to Walk Away, When to Lean In

-But every now and then, I walk into a conversation that leaves me drained.
-Not because the topic was heavy, but because the intent behind the debate was never to learn — it was to dominate.
+But recently, I found myself in a conversation that left me completely drained.
+Not because the topic was heavy, but because no one was actually there to learn.
+They were there to win.

-And that silence taught me more than the entire argument.
+And honestly?
+That silence taught me more than the entire argument.

 The Two Kinds of Debaters

-The second kind — and thankfully I’ve met many of them — sees disagreement as an opportunity.
-They want to be wrong if it means getting closer to the truth.
-For them, every debate is a mirror held up to their assumptions.
-These are the people who energise me.
+The second type?
+They actually want to be proven wrong if it means getting closer to the truth.
+Every debate is a chance to examine their own assumptions.
+These are the people who leave me feeling energized, not exhausted.

 And one of those people is my wife.